 VERED is an innovative topical formulation containing 5% encapsulated benzoyl peroxide, or E-BPO, that we are developing for the treatment of rosacea.
 If approved, we expect VERED to be the first product containing encapsulated benzoyl peroxide for the treatment of rosacea.
-We believe VERED, if approved, has the potential to redefine the standard of care for the treatment of rosacea, a chronic skin disorder characterized by facial redness and inflammatory lesions.
+Based on our clinical trials to date, we believe VERED has the potential to be as tolerable as, and more effective than, currently marketed rosacea drugs.
+Rosacea is a chronic skin disorder characterized by facial redness and inflammatory lesions.
 According to the U.S. National Rosacea Society, approximately 16 million people in the United States are affected by rosacea.
 According to a study we commissioned, approximately 4.8 million people in the United States experience subtype II symptoms and physicians estimate that they treat only 20% of the U.S. rosacea population.
 The topical drugs approved by the FDA to treat subtype II rosacea generated aggregate revenues of approximately \$420 million in the United States for the 12 months ended June 30, 2015.
 We evaluated VERED in a double blind, randomized, dose-ranging Phase II clinical trial involving 92 adult patients at ten centers in the United States.
-Based on the results of this trial, VERED has demonstrated statistically significant improvements compared to the control vehicle group in achieving the IGA success coprimary endpoint (p=0.0013) and in reducing papulopustular-lesions based on the percentage change in the inflammatory lesion count from baseline at week 12 (p=0.02).
+Based on the results of this trial, VERED has demonstrated statistically significant improvements compared to the control vehicle group in achieving the IGA success co-primary endpoint (p=0.0013) and in reducing papulopustular-lesions based on the percentage change in the inflammatory lesion count from baseline at week 12 (p=0.02).
 VERED has also shown to be well tolerated and its safety profile is similar to that of vehicle.
 Subject to an End of Phase II meeting to be scheduled with the FDA, we expect to commence two pivotal Phase III clinical trials for VERED in the United States in the first half of 2018 and expect to report top-line data in the first half of 2019.

 TWIN is a novel, non-antibiotic topical cream formulation that we are developing for the treatment of acne.
 Acne is one of the three most prevalent skin conditions in the world and is the most commonly treated skin disorder in the United States.
 According to the American Academy of Dermatology, acne affects approximately 40 to 50 million people in the United States alone, of which approximately 10% are treated with prescription medications.
 The North American market for topical prescription drugs for acne was estimated to be approximately \$1.7 billion for the 12 months ended June 30, 2015.
 The leading topical drug product for 2015 was Epiduo, a fixed-dose combination of benzoyl peroxide and adapalene.
-TWIN is under development as a fixed-dose combination of benzoyl peroxide and tretinoin.
+We believe TWIN is the first acne treatment under development as a fixed-dose combination of benzoyl peroxide and tretinoin.
 These active substances have been separately encapsulated in silica using our proprietary technology.
 In nonclinical stability tests, encapsulation stabilized tretinoin in the presence of benzoyl peroxide, and in nonclinical skin irritation studies conducted in minipigs, it reduced irritation and improved the tolerability for TWIN.
 We believe that reduced irritation will enhance patient compliance.
-We initiated a Phase II clinical trial for TWIN in the United States in May 2016, and we expect to report top-line data in the mid-2017.
+We initiated a Phase II clinical trial for TWIN in the United States in May 2016 and we expect to report top-line data in the first half of 2017.